awsdocs/amazon-rds-user-guide/doc_source/USER_Monitoring.OS.md

 To use Enhanced Monitoring, you must create an IAM role, and then enable Enhanced Monitoring\.

-### Before you begin<a name="USER_Monitoring.OS.Enabling.Prerequisites"></a>
+### Creating an IAM role for Enhanced Monitoring<a name="USER_Monitoring.OS.Enabling.Prerequisites"></a>

 Enhanced Monitoring requires permission to act on your behalf to send OS metric information to CloudWatch Logs\.
-You grant Enhanced Monitoring the required permissions using an AWS Identity and Access Management \(IAM\) role\.
+You grant Enhanced Monitoring permissions using an AWS Identity and Access Management \(IAM\) role\.

+#### Creaing the IAM role when you enable Enhanced Monitoring<a name="USER_Monitoring.OS.Enabling.Prerequisites.creating-role-automatically"></a>

-The first time that you enable Enhanced Monitoring in the console, you can select the **Default** option for the **Monitoring Role** property to have RDS create the required IAM role\.
-RDS then automatically creates a role named `rds-monitoring-role` for you, and uses it for the specified DB instance or read replica\.
+When you enable Enhanced Monitoring in the RDS console, Amazon RDS can create the required IAM role for you\.
+The role is named `rds-monitoring-role`\.
+RDS uses this role for the specified DB instance or read replica\.

+**To create the IAM role when enabling Enhanced Monitoring**

+1. Follow the steps in [Enabling and disabling Enhanced Monitoring](#USER_Monitoring.OS.Enabling.Procedure)\.

+1. Set **Monitoring Role** to **Default** in the step where you choose a role\.

+#### Creating the IAM role before you enable Enhanced Monitoring<a name="USER_Monitoring.OS.Enabling.Prerequisites.creating-role-manually"></a>

-You can also create the required role before you enable Enhanced Monitoring, and then specify your new role's name when you enable Enhanced Monitoring\.
+You can create the required role before you enable Enhanced Monitoring\.
+When you enable Enhanced Monitoring, specify your new role's name\.
 You must create this required role if you enable Enhanced Monitoring using the AWS CLI or the RDS API\.

-To create the appropriate IAM role to permit Amazon RDS to communicate with the Amazon CloudWatch Logs service on your behalf, take the following steps\.

 The user that enables Enhanced Monitoring must be granted the `PassRole` permission\.
 For more information, see Example 2 in [Granting a user permissions to pass a role to an AWS service](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_passrole.html) in the *IAM User Guide*\.<a name="USER_Monitoring.OS.IAMRole"></a>